 (HERALD enters, stands on stuffed animal, and plays BRASS FANFARE again.)

 ABIGAIL: Grandmother!
 You already read that!
 Strange man blows horn and stands on Mr. Peepers and the feast begins.

 MARGARET: Right.
-“The great feast was being held.”
+“The great feast continued into the night.”

 ABIGAIL: And the strange man gets off of Mr. Peepers.

-MARGARET: Now, because it was close to Christmas, the queen mum–who was very popular on account of her imagination and wit–was visiting.
-There was much Christmas cheer.
-The king’s daughter, who was supposed to be in bed, was spying on the guests at the feast.
-(The ROYAL TABLE freezes.)
+MARGARET: Of course.
+(HERALD exits.)
+Now, because it was close to Christmas, the Queen Mum was visiting.
+The King’s daughter, who was supposed to be in bed, was spying on the guests at the feast.
+(The ROYAL COURT freezes.)

 ABIGAIL: Why did everyone stop?

-MARGARET: You need the queen mum and the king’s daughter.
+MARGARET: We need the Queen Mum and the King’s daughter.

 ABIGAIL: What are they like?

 MARGARET: Well, they can be any way you imagine them to be.